 A well respected survey conducted by Staffing Consultant Addison Group, one in three employees are of the opinion that a managerial title will advance their careers.
 Only 20% of millennials would contemplate resigning from a company that didn’t offer a managerial position despite the fact that they are more career driven.

-Below, we will expound on the six most essential characteristics of a good manager.
+Below, we will expound on the six most essential character traits of a good manager.

 Forming And Maintaining Relationships Is Natural